marmos91/wad-challenge/README.md

 ```java
 String code = encrypt(key, key);
 ```

+Also review the **arp protocol**.
+Trust me, you will find it useful 😉
 ### Questions?

 Feel free to ask any question, but do not expect always an answer 😉